choderalab/modelforge/docs/models.rst

 * `potential_name`: Specifies the type of model to use, in this case, PhysNet.
 * `number_of_radial_basis_functions`: Number of radial basis functions.
 * `maximum_interaction_radius`: Cutoff radius for considering neighboring atoms.
 * `number_of_interaction_residual`: PhysNet hyperparamter defining the depth of the network.
-* `number_of_modules`: PhysNet hyperparamter defining the depth of the network;
-   which scales with (number_of_interaction_residual * number_of_modules).
+* `number_of_modules`: PhysNet hyperparamter defining the depth of the network;which scales with (number_of_interaction_residual * number_of_modules).
 * `activation_function_name`: Activation function used in the neural network.
 * `properties_to_featurize`: List of properties to featurize.
 * `maximum_atomic_number```: Maximum atomic number in the dataset.
 * `number_of_per_atom_features`: Number of features for each atom used for the embedding.
 This is the number of features that are used to represent each atom in the neural network.
 * `normalize`: Whether to normalize energies for training.
 If this is set to true the mean and standard deviation of the energies are calculated and used to normalize the energies.
 * `from_atom_to_molecule_reduction`: Whether to reduce the per-atom properties to per-molecule properties.
 * `keep_per_atom_property`: If this is set to true the per-atom energies are returned as well.

 Default parameter files for each model are available in `modelforge/tests/data/potential_defaults`.
 These files can be used as starting points for creating new model configuration files.
 Note that all parameters in the configuration files have units attached where applicable.